 Number of programs that had diversity, inclusion, and/or civility as a topic

 Kiera Przygoda is a senior at the University of Tennessee majoring in Communication Studies.
 She is the undergraduate public relations intern for the Office of Communication and Marketing.
 She has a passion for writing and media and a love for Disney.
 Kiera is also a Student Assistant at SEC Network and VFL Films.

-Noah Redmond is currently a senior at the University of Tennessee majoring in Marketing with a collateral in Entrepreneurship.
-He have worked for the university in multiple capacities for three years.
-He loved sports and is always trying to learn new things.
+Noah Redmond is a senior majoring in marketing with a collateral in entrepreneurship.
+He has worked for the university in multiple capacities for three years.
+He loves sports and is always trying to learn new things.